pognetwork/specification/specification/protocol/consensus/delegates.md

 ## Delegate Roles

-Prime delegates have the opportunity to suggest green wallets and vote for other green causes that they wish the network to support.
+Delegates have the opportunity to suggest green wallets and vote for other green causes that they wish the network to support.

 ## Delegate Keys